ausmlab/building_OBB/README.md

 ## Training/Testing
 - There are config files that I used in the `./configs/bldg_redet`  and `configs/bldg_roi_trans`.
-- You have to change 'DATA_ROOT'to your own path.
+- You have to change 'DATA_ROOT' to your own path.
 - You can use each file to train and test the model.
 Please refer to detailed option at [get_started.md](https://github.com/ausmlab/building_OBB/blob/main/docs/en/get_started.md).